By Linda Stern

-He based his ideal ratios on the goal of retirement at age 65, and assumes his clients will earn a 5 percent real rate of return on their investments and spend down about 5 percent of their savings every year in retirement.
+He based his ideal debt to income ratio formula on the goal of retirement at age 65 and assumes his clients will earn a 5 percent real rate of return on their investments and spend down about 5 percent of their savings every year in retirement.

 Here are the numbers he believes healthy families should strive for.